stark1tty/awesome-PhD/README.md

 #### Academic Literature
 - [BASE](https://www.base-search.net/?l=en): One of the world's most voluminous search engines especially for academic web resources.
 You can access the full texts of about 60% of the indexed documents for free (Open Access).
 BASE is operated by Bielefeld University Library.
 - [CAS SCIFINDER](https://www.cas.org/solutions/cas-scifinder-discovery-platform/cas-scifinder-n): More than a literature and chemical compound database, CAS SciFindern leverages human curation to deliver relevant, actionable insights so you can innovate faster.
 - [GET THE RESEARCH](https://gettheresearch.org/): Clean, simple academic search engine with an open access toggle.
+Leverages Open Access and AI to help nonspecialists find, read, and understand scholarly research.
 - [FATCAT!](https://fatcat.wiki/): Fatcat is a versioned, publicly-editable catalog of research publications: journal articles, conference proceedings, pre-prints, blog posts, and so forth.
 The goal is to improve the state of preservation and access to these works by providing a manifest of full-text content versions and locations.
 - [IEEE XPLORE](https://ieeexplore.ieee.org/Xplore/home.jsp): The IEEE Xplore digital library is a powerful resource for discovery of scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 - [INSPIRE HEP](https://inspirehep.net/): INSPIRE is a trusted community hub that helps researchers to share and find accurate scholarly information in high energy physics.